Site Section Links

 5. Can we agree that the major conclusions of these systems usually are:

 7. Can we agree that we are all born into a dirty, messy, pathogenic, dangerous, troubled, insane world under a sentence of death?
-And that we did not ask for or design this?
+And that we did not ask for or design this for ourselves?

-8. Can we agree that our belief system should deliver us, "set us free" from the "human condition"?
+8. Can we agree that our belief system should deliver us, "set us free" from the "human condition", FROM A WORLD OF EVIL WE DID NOT DESIGN?

 9. Can we agree that we will eschew dogmatism in our discussion?